Orcaa-or-ak/PRNG-LCG/README.md

 # Linear Congruential Generator (LCG) in Java

 This project demonstrates the implementation of a Linear Congruential Generator (LCG) in Java.
-LCG is a simple and classic pseudorandom number generator algorithm.
+LCG is a simple and classic Pseudo-Random Number Generator algorithm.

 ## Overview